 And instead of allowing Arendelle to actually be destroyed, the writers brought Elsa back in the nick of time to save the day.
 The themes they were setting up probably would have landed stronger had Arendelle perished and Anna and Elsa, acting as two sides of the bridge, helped build a new world together: Anna as the diplomatic queen of Arendelle, where she belongs; Elsa as the free spirited leader of the magical Northuldra, where she belongs.

 Unfortunately, the filmmakers tried to have their cake and eat it too, introducing a very complicated (and eerily relevant) theme without fully committing to it.
-The result is an ending that weakens the point they were trying to make, which is too bad.
+The result is an ending that weakens the point they were trying to make.

-Sometimes less is more, and while I completely understand where they were going with this story and admire them for the effort and risks taken, I do feel that Frozen 2 might have been benefited from more simplicity and focus, instead of taking us too far into the unknown.
+Sometimes less is more, and while I completely understand where they were going with this story and praise them for the effort and risks taken, I do feel that Frozen 2 might have been benefited from more simplicity and focus.

 Frozen 2 is not a bad movie by any means.
 It just exceeds its grasp and often buries its promising elements in an avalanche of ambition.

 Is Frozen 2 worth the journey?
 Absolutely.
-Just know that when all is said and done, you may not walk away feeling the same warm hugs you’re used to receiving from Anna, Elsa, Kristoff, and Olaf.
+Just know that when all is said and done, you may not walk away feeling the warm hugs you’re used to getting from Anna, Elsa, Kristoff, and Olaf.

 Let me know your thoughts once you’ve seen.
-Is Frozen 2 the next great Disney classic or a melted snowball?
+Is Frozen 2 the next great Disney classic or a snowball destined to melt in time?
 You be the judge.

 Thank you so much for reading.
-If you liked this post, tap the heart below, and if you loved it, don’t forget to subscribe to Perspectives off the Page for updates and new content written every week.
+If you liked this post, tap the heart below, and if you loved it, don’t forget to subscribe to Perspectives off the Page for news, updates, and fresh content.